remexre/forth386/README.md

 A bare-metal Forth for i386 machines.
 Boots via Multiboot 2.
 Assumes a PS/2 keyboard (or PS/2 emulation).

-Note that this does not follow the ANS Forth standard.
+Note that this does not precisely follow the ANS Forth standard.

 Based on http://www.bradrodriguez.com/papers/moving1.htm -- read it before hacking.

+Run `make help` to list available targets.

 Building
 --------